pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 These quotes are particularly meaningful because the Joint Economic Committee and Council of Economic Advisers were both created by the Employment Act of 1946 to ensure that the government achieved its full-employment mandate.

 But this is a misconception: the NAIRU is a entirely different concept than the FERU.
-The mFERU is the socially efficient unemployment rate.
+The FERU is the socially efficient unemployment rate.
 The NAIRU is the unemployment rate at which inflation remains stable.
 Since there is no guarantee that the unemployment rate prevailing under stable inflation is efficient, there is no guarantee that the NAIRU and FERU are the same.

 ### Is the FERU the same as the CBO's NRU?

-Another full-employment target used by the US government is the natural rate of unemployment (NRU)—recently rebranded oncyclical rate of unemployment—constructed by the Congressional Budget Office (CBO).
+Another full-employment target used by the US government is the natural rate of unemployment (NRU)—recently rebranded noncyclical rate of unemployment—constructed by the Congressional Budget Office (CBO).
 The [CBO's NRU is a slow-moving trend](https://perma.cc/NU5V-8ZY4) of the unemployment rate computed by assuming that the labor market was at full employment in 2005 and then incorporating changes in the demographic composition of the labor force over time.

 But, without a theory of full employment, it is impossible to know whether the US labor market really was at full employment in 2005, and by induction, whether the NRU in any year measures full employment.
 The NRU can therefore not be a satisfactory measure of full employment.